-The case for dismissal will be heard by the Headteacher (where not involved previously) or by a panel of one or more members of the governing body.
+The case for dismissal will be heard by the Headteacher (where not involved previously) / a panel of one or more members of the governing body.

-During the hearing a representative of the School will present the case for dismissal and the Employee will be given the opportunity to present their case in response.
-Questions may be asked by all parties of either side and/or witnesses.
+During the hearing a representative of the School will present the case for dismissal and the Employee will be given the opportunity to respond.